Amira Yahyaoui: Al Bawsala

 Yahyaoui founded the NGO Al Bawsala (translated to "The Compass" in Arabic) in 2012., to monitor the work of the Constituent Assembly.
 In the following years, Al Bawsala became one of the most prominent NGOs in the Middle East.
 Al Bawsala's use of technology for social progress has been recognized by many awards from international organizations such as the World Summit Award.

 Al Bawsala promotes government transparency and accountability, monitors the Tunisian legislative process and advocates for individual freedoms.
 During the constituent assembly process, Al Bawsala used technology to render the debate around the writing of the Tunisian constitution accessible to every citizen in Tunisia.
 The NGO was at the center of debates around access to information, gender equality, and other key issues for the nascent Tunisian democracy.

 Co-Chair of 2016 Davos Conference

 Amira Yahyaoui was named co-chair of the World Economic Forum 2016 Annual Meeting, around the theme of the Fourth Industrial Revolution.
 She led the forum alongside business leaders including Mary Barra (CEO, General Motors), Satya Nadella (CEO, Microsoft), Hiroaki Nakanishi (chairman and CEO, Hitachi), and Tidjane Thiam (CEO, Credit Suisse).

 The Fourth Industrial Revolution became a much debated theme in the business and policy circles after the forum.
 Multiple books were published on the subject, and on October 10, 2016, the World Economic Forum announced the opening of its new Centre for the Fourth Industrial Revolution in San Francisco.

+Mos

+Yahyaoui founded Mos, which began in 2017 as a way for U.S. students to obtain financial aid.
+Mos received $4 million in seed funding from Garrett Camp, John Doerr, and other investors.
+The company expanded in 2022 to become a neobank, offering additional financial services targeted primarily at Generation Z. The company was named after Mos Espa from the Star Wars universe, for which Yahyaoui's hometown served as a filming location.
+Since 2018, the company said that 400,000 students had used Mos to obtain an average of $16,430 in financial aid.

+In 2023, Mos laid off about half of its approximately 50-person staff and shut down its banking service, refocusing on its financial aid products.
+The company faced scrutiny of its metrics from a New York Times investigation, and from some of its investors.
+Sequoia Capital, which had invested in Mos, encouraged Yahyaoui to hire an outside firm to verify that its bank accounts belonged to real people.
+Three people told The New York Times that Yahyoui asked employees to use pseudonyms and stock photographs in testimonials for Mos's marketing.
+In response to an inquiry about Mos's user count in 2023, Yahyaoui posted on social media that female founders were often presumed guilty while male founders were presumed innocent.